mastoffel/sheep_ID/README.md

 **99_make_pcs_for_gwas:** Get PCs in the right format for use in GWAS.

 #### Data
 All analysis scripts (4-7b) can be run with data provided in example_data and example_output.
-For a smooth experience, download the complete repository and change the names of example_data and example_output to data and output, respectively, so that all file path in the scripts are correct.
+For a smooth experience with running these scripts, download the complete repository and change the names of example_data and example_output to data and output, respectively.
+Examples are based on a random subset of 100 individuals, so results will be different from those reported in the paper.

 Complete data will be uploaded upon publication.